 The Kakous, two characters inspired by a fictional biodiversity, invite you to an encounter where fiction meets reality.

-The sudden change in the Kakou's supernatural habitat forced them to venture into unknown, sometimes urban and arid areas, and to break their voluntary isolation.
+The giant underground cavities where the Kakous usually live have been disturbed by a sudden change in their ecosystem.
+Forced to leave their unfathomable habitat, these two giant bipeds venture into unknown areas, sometimes urban and arid.
 What future awaits them?
-Will they experience the same tragic fate as their distant cousin the Dodo?
+Will they live the same tragic fate as their distant cousin the Dodo…?

-Concept, production, direction and interpretation .
-Helijalder Capristano & Laetitia B. Canniccioni
+Concept, staging and interpretation .
+Helijalder Capristano, Laetitia B. Canniccioni

-These particular stilts have been conceptualized by us to conform to the actual shape of animal paws.
+These particular stilts were conceptualized by us to conform to the actual shape of animal paws.
 We wanted to break the traditional verticality of stilts so that they become an integral part of the Kakous and not a dissonant visual element.

 Thank you to the collaborators of this project

 Committed citizens of the green alleys of Villeray